philmcminn/new-paper/README.md

 material, and customise your paper with additional macros.

 Each section provides advice as to how to go about writing it.
-This advice can be deleted or comment out to make way for your own content.
+This advice can be deleted or commented out to make way for your own content.

 ## Creating a Repository for Your Own Paper by Forking This One